MoBourhym/EXPRESS-CRUD-SUPABASE-JWT-FILE-MANIPULATION-/README.md

 # Backend for Employee Management System

-This backend service powers the Employee Management System for business administrators to manage employee data, monitor activities, and enhance productivity.
-It leverages JWT for authentication, Supabase as the database backend, and implements protected routes to ensure secure access to sensitive data.
+This repository contains the backend service for the **Employee Management System** for business administrators.
+The system allows administrators to manage employee data, monitor activities, and enhance productivity.
+This backend service leverages JWT for authentication, Supabase for database management, and includes protected routes to ensure secure access to sensitive data.

+This backend is part of the [Angular Productivity Application](https://github.com/MoBourhym/Angular-Productivity-Application.git), a full-stack solution for employee management.

 ## Features

-- **JWT Authentication**: Protects routes with access tokens and refresh tokens.
+- **JWT Authentication**: Protects routes using access tokens and refresh tokens.
-- **Supabase Integration**: Uses Supabase for user authentication and database management.
+- **Supabase Integration**: Utilizes Supabase for user authentication and database management.
-- **Protected Routes**: Secures API routes that require authentication.
+- **Protected Routes**: API routes are secured, requiring valid JWT tokens.
 - **Access Tokens & Refresh Tokens**: Implements token-based authentication for secure communication.

 ## Table of Contents